Last revised on: March 22, 2019

 We welcome unsolicited business plans.
 However, any information or materials that you consider trade secrets, confidential or proprietary should not be submitted to us.
 Absent an express written agreement to the contrary, any information or materials that you provide to us will not be considered confidential or proprietary and will not be returned or safeguarded.
 We reserve the right to turn down investment opportunities in our sole discretion.
 We receive many similar plans and ideas, and your idea may already have been submitted to us or be under consideration by us.
 We are not limited or restricted in any way from pursuing opportunities with others.

 The purpose of this Site (including any portion of this Site available only to investors) is limited to providing you with general information on our services and philosophy.
 We do not render or offer to render investment advice through this Site.
 Nothing on this Site constitutes or forms a part of any offer for sale or subscription of, or any invitation to offer to buy or subscribe for, any securities or other financial instruments, nor should it or any part of it form the basis of, or be relied upon in connection with, any contract or commitment whatsoever.
 We may only transact business or render investment advice in those jurisdictions where we are appropriately registered and/or licensed or where we are otherwise excluded or exempted from registration and/or licensing requirements.
+The investments highlighted on this Site were selected for illustrative purposes in order to underscore the investment themes utilized by Bessemer Venture Partners.
+The selected investments are not meant to imply the returns of any fund on an individual or aggregate basis.
+The information provided on the Site is illustrative and no assurance can be provided that any of the future events referenced herein will occur on the terms contemplated herein or at all.
+Any statistical information contained on the Site has been supplied for information purposes only and is not intended to be and does not constitute investment advice or an opinion regarding appropriateness of an investment in any Bessemer Venture Partners fund.
 There is no implication that any information contained on this Site is accurate or that there has been no change in such information since the date first posted.
 Certain places on this Site may contain information created and published by institutions or organizations independent of us.
 We do not endorse, approve, certify, or control these materials.
 In addition, we do not guarantee or assume responsibility for the accuracy, completeness, efficacy, timeliness or correct sequencing of information in any material on our website.
 Use of such information is voluntary, and reliance on it should be undertaken after an independent review of its accuracy, completeness, efficacy, and timeliness.
 Finally, reference in this Site to any specific commercial product, process, or service by trade name, trademark, service mark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoring by us.

-As a convenience to you, we may provide links from this Site to websites operated by other entities, including websites of our portfolio companies and websites that publish blogs written by Bessemer Venture Partners’ personnel.
+As a convenience to you, we may provide links from this Site to websites operated by other entities, including websites of our portfolio companies and websites that publish blogs, tweets, or other social media content written by Bessemer Venture Partners’ personnel.
+You agree that it is impossible for Bessemer Venture Partners to monitor such materials and that you access these materials at your own risk.
 We make no warranty or representation regarding any material or information in websites linked to or from this Site or any of the products or services described or offered for sale thereon, nor do we endorse or accept any responsibility for the information, material, products or services offered on such websites.
 The content published in blogs written by our personnel does not necessarily represent our positions, strategies or opinions, regardless of whether or not we provide links to these blogs on our Site.
 Links do not imply that any linked website is authorized to use any trademark, trade name, logo or copyright symbol of Bessemer Venture Partners or any of our affiliates.

-The information set forth in the BVP “Spotlight” and BVP Thinking materials found on this Site, including the BVP Cloud Index, BVP Cyber Index and BVP Healthcare Index, is provided for informational and discussion purposes only and is not intended to be, and shall not be regarded or construed as, a recommendation for a transaction or investment or financial, tax or other advice of any kind.
+The information posted on the Bessemer Venture Partners Blog, or other Bessemer Venture Partners-generated content that appears on this Site (such as under “Bessemer Venture Partners News,” “Bessemer Venture Partners Atlas,” “Bessemer Venture Partners Cloud Index” or elsewhere on the Site), is provided for informational and discussion purposes only and is not intended to be, and shall not be regarded or construed as, a recommendation for a transaction or investment or financial, tax, legal, or other advice of any kind.
 BVP makes no warranty or representation regarding any such information or the data presented in such materials.
 In addition, it does not constitute or imply any commitment whatsoever, including without limitation an offer to purchase, sell or hold any security investment, loan or other financial product or to enter into or arrange any type of transaction.

 As between you and us, we own all rights, title and interest in and to this Site, all the content (including, without limitation, all text, audio, photographs, images, renderings, RSS feeds, podcasts, reports, charts, logos, widgets, gadgets, applets, and video), software, code, data and other materials thereon (collectively, the “Site Content”), the look and feel, design and organization of the Site, and the compilation of the Site Content.
 Your use of the Site does not grant to you ownership or title of, in, or to any Site Content or any other part of the Site.